-The warmup phase diagrams for Adam, as shown in \Cref{fig:phase_diagrams_warmup_adam}(a), exhibit characteristics similar to the sharpness reduction case of SGD, with notable differences.
+\Cref{fig:phase_diagrams_warmup_adam}(a) shows the warmup phase diagram of Adam.
 Increasing the warmup duration enables training at higher learning rates by allowing the pre-conditioned sharpness to decrease naturally, thereby reducing the severity of catapults.
 These large catapults, which may persist in Adam's memory, can lead to performance degradation and training failures.
 Thus, in addition to facilitating training at higher rates similar to SGD, warmup further improves Adam's performance by addressing its vulnerability to large catapults, justifying its widespread use with Adam.
 Below, we discuss the distinct properties of Adam phase diagrams in detail.

 \textbf{Training Failures of Adam:} Remarkably, we find that models trained with Adam always exhibit training failures rather than divergences where the loss grows without bound, as further demonstrated in \Cref{appendix:adam_failures}.
 In cases of training failure, we often observed that certain layers or residual blocks output zero, leading to vanishing gradients.
 This implies that the model gets stuck at a critical point and is unable to train further.
-Understanding this unexpected phenomenon requires further study, which we leave to future work.
+Understanding this unexpected phenomenon requires further study.

-\textbf{Performance Degradation prior to Failure Boundary:} Test accuracy in these phase diagrams declines well before the failure boundary, in stark contrast to SGD where optimal learning rates are observed near the divergence boundary.
+\looseness -1 \textbf{Performance Degradation prior to Failure Boundary:} Test accuracy in these phase diagrams declines well before the failure boundary, in contrast to SGD where optimal learning rates are observed near the divergence boundary.
 This discrepancy stems from Adam’s property of retaining a memory of gradient magnitudes.
 At large learning rates, along with the loss, the gradients spike during early training, as seen in \Cref{fig:adam_training_failures} in \Cref{appendix:adam_failures}.
-While the gradients decrease after a few training steps, the second moment of gradients $\bm{v}$ remains large for an extended period, leading to a small effective learning rate $\eta P^{-1}$.
+While the gradients decrease after a few steps, the second moment $\bm{v}$ remains large for an extended period, leading to a small effective learning rate $\eta P^{-1}$.
 As a result, training struggles to escape high-loss regions.
 Therefore, a longer warmup is more beneficial for Adam compared to SGD, as it is crucial to stay away from the failure boundary.